LinetOsoro/deep-learning-challenge/README.md

 # Deep Learning
 ## Preprocess the Data

-Data Preprocessing: Upload the starter file to Google Colab.
+Upload the starter file to Google Colab.

 Read in the charity_data.csv to a Pandas DataFrame.